-ANNUAL MEETING OF SHAREHOLDERS, APRIL 16, 2009
+ANNUAL MEETING OF SHAREHOLDERS, APRIL 15, 2010

-Unitil Corporation ("Unitil" or "the Company") is providing this proxy statement and the accompanying annual report (which includes the Company's Annual Report on Form 10-K for fiscal year 2008) to shareholders in connection with the Company's 2009 Annual Meeting of Shareholders (the "Annual Meeting").
-The Company's Board of Directors (the "Board of Directors" or "the Board") is soliciting your designation of a proxy to vote your shares at the Annual Meeting.
-As a shareholder of the Company, you are invited to attend the Annual Meeting, as well as entitled to and requested to vote on the proposal described in this proxy statement.
+Unitil Corporation ("Unitil" or the "Company") is providing this proxy statement and the accompanying annual report (which includes the Company's Annual Report on Form 10-K for fiscal year 2009) to shareholders in connection with the Company's 2010 Annual Meeting of Shareholders (the "Annual Meeting").
+The Company's Board of Directors (the "Board") is soliciting your designation of a proxy to vote your shares at the Annual Meeting.
+As a shareholder of the Company, you are invited to attend the Annual Meeting, as well as entitled and requested to vote (or provide voting instructions) on the proposals described in this proxy statement.
 This proxy statement provides information to assist you in voting your shares.